MobilityData/gbfs/README.md

 The data in the specification contained in this document is intended for consumption by clients intending to provide real-time (or semi-real-time) transit advice and is designed as such.
 ## Get Involved
 GBFS is an open source project developed under a consensus-based governance model.
 Contributors come from across the shared mobility industry, public sector, civic technology and elsewhere.
+Comments or questions can be addressed to the community by [opening an issue](https://github.com/NABSA/gbfs/issues).
 Proposals for changes or additions to the specification can be made through [pull requests](https://github.com/NABSA/gbfs/pulls).
-Comments or questions can be addressed to the community by [opening an issue](https://github.com/NABSA/gbfs/issues).
-Questions can also be addressed to the shared mobility staff at MobilityData: [sharedmobility@mobilitydata.org](mailto:sharedmobility@mobilitydata.org)
+Questions can also be addressed to the community via the [public GBFS Slack channel](https://bit.ly/mobilitydata-slack) or to the shared mobility staff at MobilityData: [sharedmobility@mobilitydata.org](mailto:sharedmobility@mobilitydata.org)
 ## Current Version
 **The current release is [v2.2](https://github.com/NABSA/gbfs/blob/v2.2/gbfs.md)**